 Psychotherapist salaries range with their specific role.
-Psychologists, for instance, make on average $75,000 per year, which translates to about $36 per hour, according to the Bureau of Labor Statistics.
-Social workers, on the other hand, can expect to make considerably less – about $47,000 per year and $23 per hour – while psychiatrists are at the high end of the salary spectrum when it comes to psychotherapy: $193,680 per year, or $93 per hour.
+Psychologists, for instance, make a median salary of $81,040 per year according to the Bureau of Labor Statistics.
+Social workers, on the other hand, can expect to make considerably less – $50,390 per year – while psychiatrists are at the high end of the salary spectrum when it comes to psychotherapy: $138,890 per year.

 At first blush, it may seem like psychiatry is an obviously better role, but be sure to take into account the attendant duties that come with practicing psychiatry.
 The medical career path is very demanding, and requires you learn about a range of bodily systems beyond the brain, which may not interest some.
 Plus, you must meet federal regulations regarding the prescription of medication, which some find dull or onerous.

-Demand for all these roles is growing at a rate much faster than average.
-Psychiatry careers are rising at a rate of 15 percent, while the rate is 19 percent for psychology and 12 percent for social work.
-If you complete your schooling and build a good resume, you will have no problem finding a job.
+Demand for all these roles is growing a little faster than the 5% growth rate the BLS predicts for most industries through 2031.
+Psychiatry careers are rising at a rate of about 9%, while the rate is 6% for psychology and 9% for social work.
+If you complete your schooling and build a good resume, you could very well enter any one of these steadily-growing fields.